If there is a case already in court – for example, the parents are divorcing or custody is being decided:

 The judge may appoint a “Guardian ad Litem” (GAL) to the case.
 The GAL’s job is to investigate the situation and make a recommendation to the judge about what kind of visitation is in the child's best interest.
 The judge will consider the GAL’s recommendations when deciding the case.

-During the GAL’s investigation, he or she will talk to the child, the parents, and you.
+During the GAL’s investigation, they will talk to the child, the parents, and you.
 The GAL will also talk to other people who are involved in the child’s life.
 For example, a GAL might talk to: teachers, counselors, or other family members.
 The GAL will most likely come visit your home and the home(s) of the parents.

 The GAL does not work for you or for the parents.
 The GAL’s only job is to investigate and advocate for the best interests of the child.